OtokseDom/employee-schedule/README.md

-# 📅 Employee Schedule with Task Management and Reports (WIP) 📊
+# 📅 Organization-based Task Management WebApp 📊

-### **A simple Laravel-React Project for listing employee schedules in a Calendar layout.**
+### **A Project for managing user tasks and generate reports**

 **✨ Current Features:**

--   Mobile Responsive
--   Modern Design
+-   Mobile Responsive | Modern Design | Dark Mode
--   Registration and Login
+-   Login and Registration with approval (if joining existing organization)
 -   CRUD for all data
--   Dark Mode
--   Master Data Management
--   User specific reports
+-   Dashboard and User specific reports
+-   Calendar View and Week View of tasks per user
+-   Report Filters

 **🤩 Upcoming Features:**
-- Employees reports and leaderboards (dashboard)

 -   Data export
-- Rules and Permissions
-- More
+-   Role Based Control

 # ⭐ How to install

 ## Requirements

 -   Code editor (I use VS Code)